Tozi (Sao Paulo/Wilson) Pass Details: The Windshield Wiper Finish

 Here, we'll take a look at not only a different way to finish the pass by avoiding the half guard, but also reinforce some key details of the position you're likely to encounter.

 Three of the key details made abundantly clear starting with tutorial #1 on the Tozi pass are:

-- Keeping your elbow in to prevent the omoplata initially—this is likely to be your first stumbling block as you work on the pass.
+- Keep your elbow in to prevent the omoplata initially—this is likely to be your first stumbling block as you work on the pass.

-- Never allowing your head to be pushed off-center (although going straight up is okay, think of it as the lesser of evils.)
+- Never allow your head to be pushed off-center (although going straight up is okay, think of it as the lesser of evils).

-- Keeping your other (left) elbow in tight as you push to open the feet, lest you are caught in a "stockade" position.
+- Keep your other (left) elbow in tight as you push to open the feet, lest you are caught in a "stockade" position.

 Once the legs are open, keeping the knee pinned to the mat with the hand that pried the legs open (in the video, it's my left hand), you can turn your hips over as you swivel your legs, completely clearing the guard (as opposed to ending in half guard as advocated in earlier tutorials.)

 - Here, you can clearly see how I'm sprawling my hip down and making sure to pin the knee with my stomach (right at my belly button).

 - When walking to the side, it's extremely important not to walk in a circle (trust me; it'll happen to the best of us from time to time), as their hips can often lift as you do this, forcing you back to square one.

 - Having gotten through the first steps, though, you can now look to finish the pass with maximum efficiency.
 After your left leg has stepped over (just like passing to half guard, as shown in the second tutorial), now is the time to plant your right knee on the ground and "yogafoot", or simply pivot your foot over their leg into side control.
 Finish by pushing their hips out of the way with your right knee, securing side control.